Recertifying Your NDT Certification

 - be submitted, via mail or courier

-Note: Self-taken and/or self-printed photographs and non-passport photographs will not be accepted.
+Note: Self-taken and/or self-printed photographs and non-passport-style photographs will not be accepted.
 We may request additional photographs at any time if we deem previously submitted photographs unacceptable.

 Structured credit system (Level 3 certifications only)